AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 ## Single Lead Scenarios {#single-lead-scenarios}

-**Scenario 1: Standard [!DNL Boomerang] Touchpoints for a Lead**
+**Scenario 1: Standard Boomerang Touchpoints for a Lead**

-This is the simplest [!DNL Boomerang] scenario.
+This is the simplest Boomerang scenario.
 The top line (labeled Lead 1) represents the individual Leads' journey, and how their touchpoints appear on the Lead record.
 The bottom line (labeled Opportunity) displays how the Leads' touchpoints translates onto the Opportunity.
 The progression of touchpoints will be explained in chronological occurrence, from left to right.

 In this scenario, a customer has chosen to have their **MQL** and **SQL** stages tracked with Boomerangs.
 Each Boomerang touchpoint position will be labeled with the stage and the number in which it occurs (MQL-01, SQL-01, MQL-02.. etc).
 The last boomerang touchpoint for that stage will also have "(Last)" in the touchpoint position.